Rachael Cox-Davies

-The Royal College of Nursing's second headquarters at 1 Henrietta Place/20 Cavendish Street, which Rachael Cox-Davies secured.

 Rachael Annie Cox-Davies CBE, RRC Bar (1862 – 1944) was a British nurse, matron of the Royal Free Hospital, a leader in establishing the nursing profession in the United Kingdom and founding member of the Royal College of Nursing.

 Early life

 She was born in Llangenny on 4 September 1862, the fourth of five children of attorney Edward Cox Davies and his wife Charlotte, née Homfray.